Slide at Detroit park reopens after viral videos show riders going airborne, crashing back down

 A few days after the slide’s closure, Belle Isle Park released a video on Facebook demonstrating the correct way to ride (by leaning forward, and holding on tight to the sack riders are provided with).
 The post also explained that the ride had been scrubbed down and would be sprayed with “a little water” between rides to keep the speeds under control.

-The ride reopen (again) this past Friday.
+The ride reopened (again) this past Friday.
 It currently costs $1 per ride.